Dental Implant Procedures

 Dental implant recipients report that pain after the dental implant is no more serious than that of any other dental procedure.
 Dental implant procedures pain can be managed with ibuprofen or acetaminophen.
 However, if needed then stronger pain medications can be prescribed.

-All on 4, also known as teeth in a day, and full arch dental implants, replace an entire arch, or row of teeth in one procedure.
+Full mouth dental implants – also known as 4-on-1, All-on-X, teeth in a day, and full arch dental implants – replace an entire arch, or row of teeth in one procedure.
 This is a one-day procedure.
-All on 4 procedures are the perfect solution in situations where people have many missing or damaged teeth or have lost all their natural teeth due to gum disease or injuries.
+4-on-1 procedures are the perfect solution in situations where people have many missing or damaged teeth or have lost all their natural teeth due to gum disease or injuries.

-All on 4 dental implants provide a convenient means of restoring the look, fit and function of natural teeth.
-All on 4 dental implants also return a person’s bite to normal, alleviating pain while improving the person’s ability to chew.
+4 on 1 full arch dental implants provide a convenient means of restoring the look, fit and function of natural teeth.
+Full arch dental implants also return a person’s bite to normal, alleviating pain while improving the person’s ability to chew.

-We specialize in all on 4 dental implants and are experts in full arch dental restoration.
+We specialize in 4-on-1 dental implants and are experts in full arch dental restoration.

 We can offer this price because we only work with oral surgeons who are experts in the procedure.
 Oral and maxillofacial surgeons have at least 4 to 6 years of hospital training in complex surgical procedures, including the safe use of anesthesia.

-The all-on-4 dental implants procedure costs are all-inclusive and include:
+The full arch dental implants procedure costs are all-inclusive and include: